 The minimum value is 1%.
 The keyword unlimited disables ratio checking and allows IXFRs of any size.
-The default is unlimited.
+The default is 100%.

-- new-zones-directory This specifies the directory in which to store the configuration parameters for zones added via rndc addzone.
+new-zones-directory This specifies the directory in which to store the configuration parameters for zones added via rndc addzone.
 By default, this is the working directory.
 If set to a relative path, it is relative to the working directory.
-The directory must be writable by the effective user ID of the named process. - qname-minimization This option controls QNAME minimization behavior in the BIND resolver.
+The directory must be writable by the effective user ID of the named process.

+- qname-minimization This option controls QNAME minimization behavior in the BIND resolver.
 When set to strict, BIND follows the QNAME minimization algorithm to the letter, as specified in RFC 7816.
 Setting this option to relaxed causes BIND to fall back to normal (non-minimized) query mode when it receives either NXDOMAIN or other unexpected responses (e.g., SERVFAIL, improper zone cut, REFUSED) to a minimized query. disabled disables QNAME minimization completely.
 The current default is relaxed, but it may be changed to strict in a future release. - tkey-gssapi-keytab This is the KRB5 keytab file to use for GSS-TSIG updates.
-If this option is set and tkey-gssapi-credential is not set, updates are allowed with any key matching a principal in the specified keytab. - tkey-gssapi-credential This is the security credential with which the server should authenticate keys requested by the GSS-TSIG protocol.
+If this option is set and tkeygssapi-credential is not set, updates are allowed with any key matching a principal in the specified keytab. - tkey-gssapi-credential This is the security credential with which the server should authenticate keys requested by the GSS-TSIG protocol.
 Currently only Kerberos 5 authentication is available; the credential is a Kerberos principal which the server can acquire through the default system key file, normally /etc/krb5.keytab.
 The location of the keytab file can be overridden using the tkey-gssapi-keytab option.
 Normally this principal is of the form DNS/server.domain.
-To use GSS-TSIG, tkey-domain must also be set if a specific keytab is not set with tkey-gssapi-keytab.
+To use GSS-TSIG, tkey-domain must also be set if a specific keytab is not set with tkey-gssapi-keytab. - tkey-domain This domain is appended to the names of all shared keys generated with TKEY.
+When a client requests a TKEY exchange, it may or may not specify the desired name for the key.
+If present, the name of the shared key is client-specified part + tkey-domain.
+Otherwise, the name of the shared key is random hex digits + tkey-domain.
+In most cases, the domainname should be the server's domain name, or an otherwise nonexistent subdomain like tkey.domainname.
+If using GSS-TSIG, this variable must be defined, unless a specific keytab is specified using tkey-gssapi-keytab. - tkey-dhkey This is the Diffie-Hellman key used by the server to generate shared keys with clients using the Diffie-Hellman mode of TKEY.
+The server must be able to load the public and private keys from files in the working directory.
+In most cases, the key_name should be the server's host name. - dump-file This is the pathname of the file the server dumps the database to, when instructed to do so with rndc dumpdb.
+If not specified, the default is named_dump.db. - memstatistics-file This is the pathname of the file the server writes memory usage statistics to on exit.
+If not specified, the default is named.memstats. - lock-file This is the pathname of a file on which named attempts to acquire a file lock when starting for the first time; if unsuccessful, the server terminates, under the assumption that another server is already running.
+If not specified, the default is none.